WITN-TV: History

 Originally, WITN-DT2 served as a 24-hour local weather channel.
 It picked up MyNetworkTV on September 28, 2009, after the area's Ion Television owned-and-operated station WEPX-TV, channel 38 (and its full-time satellite, WPXU-TV, channel 35) dropped the programming service.
 At that point, local weather programming was reduced to overnights and mornings while syndicated offerings made up the rest of WITN-DT2's schedule.
-A further addition to that service occurred April 18, 2011 when it added MeTV and dropped all remaining weather-related programming with the new network taking up most of the weekend and daytime schedule.
+A further addition to that service occurred April 18, 2011, when it added MeTV and dropped all remaining weather-related programming with the new network taking up most of the weekend and daytime schedule.

 Eventually, a new third digital subchannel signed on and began offering a 24-hour live feed of WITN's own Doppler weather radar.
 On January 17, 2013, it separated programming from MyNetworkTV and MeTV onto dedicated digital subchannels (with MeTV relocating to the third subchannel).
-However, WITN-DT2 simulcasts WITN-DT3 during overnight periods.

-For a period of time, WITN-DT2 could also be seen on the digital tier of Time Warner Cable in the greater Wilmington area since that market's MyNetworkTV affiliate, W47CK, was technically ineligible for carriage on cable providers due to its low-powered status.
-As a result, the clearance allowed WITN-DT2 to unofficially serve as Wilmington's MeTV outlet (since, at that time, there was no television outlet affiliated with the network in that area).
+For a period of time, WITN-DT2 could also be seen on the digital tier of Time Warner Cable in the greater Wilmington area since that market's MyNetworkTV affiliate, W47CK, was technically ineligible for carriage on cable providers due to its low-power status.
+As a result, the clearance allowed WITN-DT2 to unofficially serve as Wilmington's MyNetworkTV outlet (since, at that time, there was no station affiliated with the service in that area).
 Eventually, Time Warner Cable (now Charter Spectrum) picked up W47CK and subsequently dropped WITN-DT2 from the lineup.

-Programming

-Syndicated programming

-Syndicated programming on WITN includes Rachael Ray, The Good Dish, The Ellen DeGeneres Show, Wheel of Fortune, and Jeopardy! among others.
-Syndicated programming on WITN-DT2 includes The People's Court, Divorce Court, Dateline, Last Man Standing, and The King of Queens, among others.